DAnuraag/Dhakshin/README.md

 *Preparing a profiling ocean glider for launch (NOAA AOML photo).
 The glider family — Slocum, Seaglider, Spray — is the mature, energy-frugal technology lineage the paired mission builds on;
-the Argo float brings the same philosophy to the deep water column (§2.3).*
+the Gambhira brings the same philosophy to the deep water column (§2.3).*

 > 📐 **Design rule.** A sensor earns its place on this payload only if it (a) serves a §2.5
 > question, (b) survives the winter power budget (§8.4), and (c) has a calibration story (§5.8).